2017 has finally, thankfully passed, and it was quite a year. Annually, Google shares the searches of the year. Enjoy it below!

 As many of you know, I bought my special home, Casa Wineaux, in 2016.
 While it wasn’t what you’d call a true fixer-upper, it did need some work, and I wanted to give it my special touch.

-Well, my “special touches” have taken twice as long and cost three times as much as my carefully thought-out budget told me!
+Well, my “special touches” have taken twice as long and cost three times as much as my carefully thought-out schedule and budget told me!
 I still have a couple of major and a few minor projects to do, but I couldn’t be happier.
 I finally have a home, although small, that is perfect for entertaining a few friends and just kicking back and resting.

 Wine is the reason I started Vegas Wineaux in the first place.
 I’m currently working on two more wine certifications to complete in 2018, with the “big” one planned for 2019.
 Lord willin’ and the crick don’t rise.
 However, because of my immersion in the world of décor, cooking, HGTV, DIY, and requests for my reviews, I realized that I had more to share than my wine experiences.
 In addition, I also realized that I didn’t talk enough about Las Vegas.